-Here at J2, we are true believers when it comes to using video to get your message out.
+Here at J2, we are true believers in using video to get your story out there.
 We also know that sometimes, a quick video from a phone or other personal device is all you need to get the job done.
 But even though your audience might forgive a few flaws, we want you to look great all the time!
-So below, we’ve listed a few things to keep in mind when you are shooting something yourself.
+Below, we’ve listed a few things to keep in mind when you are shooting something yourself.

 3. Shoot in well-lit areas

 Make the lighting work for you.
 Whether you’re outdoors or indoors, find a position and location that lights your video evenly.
 If possible, shoot outdoor videos when the sun is going down for the best lighting (it’s known as ‘golden hour’ for a reason!) and avoid standing directly in front of your light source.